RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 ```

 It consists of two FAB, one for resume and the other for stop :
-* If the pause FAB is resume, we set `timerService.customStateStatus` to `TimerStatus.running` and notify listener with 'timer' tag.
+* If the pause FAB is resume, we set `timerStatusRM` to `TimerStatus.running` and notify listener with 'timer' tag.
 In `onSetState` callback we resume the stream.
-* If the stop FAB is pressed, we set `timerService.customStateStatus` to `TimerStatus.ready` and notify listeners without tag so that the stream is closed and a brand new stream is created.
+* If the stop FAB is pressed, we set `timerStatusRM` to `TimerStatus.ready` and notify listeners without tag so that the stream is closed and a brand new stream is created.